DLienko03/DevOps_online_Kharkiv_2021Q2/m5/task5.3/readme.md

 7. Print the list of processes to the terminal.
 Briefly describe the statuses of the processes.
 What condition are they in, or can they be arriving in
   ![image](https://user-images.githubusercontent.com/80945113/116400198-71711680-a832-11eb-8678-46f6e2bf8ee2.png)

-8. Display only the processes of a specific user.
+8. Display only the processes of a specific user. </br>
   ![image](https://user-images.githubusercontent.com/80945113/116400807-23104780-a833-11eb-94e7-9497aac37cd9.png)

 9. What utilities can be used to analyze existing running tasks (by analyzing the help for the ps command)?
+  * ps -ef (watch active processes in a full-format listing)
+  * ps -u user_name (display processes owned by user)
+  * ps -g group_name (display processes owned by group)
+  * ps -e --forest (display process tree)
+  * ps -l process_name (display threads )

 10. What information does top command display?
   Top command displays list of processes or threds currently being managed by the Linux kernel.

-11. Display the processes of the specific user using the top command.
+11. Display the processes of the specific user using the top command. </br>
   ![image](https://user-images.githubusercontent.com/80945113/116404045-ef372100-a836-11eb-8dbb-4626d82e00cc.png)

 12. What interactive commands can be used to control the top command?
-Give a couple of examples. d - set delay between screen updates
+Give a couple of examples.</br>
+  d - set delay between screen updates</br>
   ![image](https://user-images.githubusercontent.com/80945113/116405598-80f35e00-a838-11eb-9043-ef081f622b02.png)
-  H - threads-mode operation
+  H - threads-mode operation </br>
-13. Sort the contents of the processes window using various parameters (for example, the amount of processor time taken up, etc.) to sort by memory usage: top -o +%MEM: </br>
+13. Sort the contents of the processes window using various parameters (for example, the amount of processor time taken up, etc.) </br>
+  to sort by memory usage: top -o +%MEM: </br>
   ![image](https://user-images.githubusercontent.com/80945113/116701825-07db3e80-a9d1-11eb-93ae-2ed18965228c.png)
   to sort by time: top -o +TIME: </br>